Drive to Chambal Safari: Delhi - Deeg - Gwalior - Orchha

 If you take expressway, you will directly reach Agra.
 However, if you take NH-2, then there are lot of options for sightseeing in the way, apart from vastness of agricultural fields.

 Roadside Motels/ Dhabas in the way will present ample opportunities to relax and refreshments.
-Keep chilling and driving....
-Believe me even a cup of Tea or refreshments will be a unique experience.
+Fresh Paranthas with a cup of Tea will be unique refreshments for the soul.

-If you can take out 1-2 hours, you can visit Mathura, birthplace of Lord Krishna.
+If you have 1-2 hours in your kitty, you can visit Mathura, birthplace of Lord Krishna.
 Right turn from Mathura towards Govardhan and 36 km. straight drive will take you to Deeg Palace, a majestic Jal Mahal, Water Palace.
-Check out the picture of Deeg Palace.
-On reaching here you will wonder why such a place is lying hidden...
+Check out the picture of Deeg Palace

 Just at the entrance of Agra is Sikandra Tomb, mausoleum of Akbar.